hardbyte/python-can/doc/scripts.rst

                             Bitrate to use for the given CAN interface -c, --channel CHANNEL
-                            Most backend interfaces require some sort of channel. for example with the serial interface the channel might be a rfcomm device: "/dev/rfcomm0" with the socketcan interfaces valid channel examples include:
+                            Most backend interfaces require some sort of channel.
+                            For example with the serial interface the channel might be a rfcomm device: "/dev/rfcomm0" with the socketcan interfaces valid channel examples include:
                             "can0", "vcan0". (default: use default for the